 The hotel is also home to the largest performing venue in town, the Peppermill Concert Hall.

 Red Garter Hotel and Casino

 The cheap, but clean, casino hotel in Wendover, is the Red Garter, located next to the Rainbow.
-The hotel has 108, and both the hotel rooms and casino have been renovated recently.
+The hotel has 108 rooms, and both the hotel rooms and casino have been renovated recently.

 The casino itself is small (22,000 square feet of casino floor space), but has slots, a sports book, and a small selection of table games.

-The Red Garter is also home to two restaurants, along with a coffee/deli bar takeout stand.
+Dining options at the Red Garter include the Prospector Restaurant, along with a coffee/deli bar takeout stand.
 There are two small bars.

 The second largest hotel in Wendover, the Wendover Nugget has 500 rooms and a small convention/meeting area.
 A small RV park is attached to the resort grounds.

 My understanding is that it has the only Starbucks in Wendover.
-There are three different bars, including one with pool tables.
+There are three different bars.
 It also is home to a video arcade and an outdoor swimming pool, therefore it may be the best hotel in Wendover for those of you families with kids.
 (Because of the bars).